AvolitesLtd/TitanManual/docs/running-the-show/set-list-window.md

 ---
 id: set-list-window
-title: Set List window
+title: Set List Window
-sidebar_label: Set List window
+sidebar_label: Set List Window
 ---

 The Set List window is a handy way of linking playback pages to